Test ID: BMIYC Borrelia miyamotoi Detection PCR, Spinal Fluid

 Clinical Information

-The preferred method for detecting B miyamotoi is real-time PCR.
-Less sensitive and specific methods for detecting B miyamotoi and agents of TBRF include identification of spirochetes in peripheral blood films, cerebrospinal fluid (CSF) preparations, and serologic testing.
+The preferred method for detecting B miyamotoi is real-time polymerase chain reaction.
+Less commonly, B miyamotoi spirochetes can be detected in cerebrospinal fluid preparations in patients with invasive neurologic disease.
 This assay does not detect the Borrelia species that cause Lyme disease.

 Reference Values